robitalec/extending-spatsoc-application-paper/literature/Watts_2017.md

 tetra fish (*Astyanax mexicanus*)

 Used three-dimensional data to compare to two-dimensional results ignoring the third dimension.
-Found for 95% of all pairwise interactions, results were the same
+Found for 95% of all pairwise [interaction](interaction.md), results were the same

 Matlab, Perl, R, CUDA